kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 ```sh
 kubectl annotate kiali my-kiali-cr --namespace istio-system --overwrite trigger-reconcile="$(date)"
 ```
 4. The Kiali Operator can be enabled to watch for namespaces getting created in the cluster.
 When new namespaces are created, the Kiali Operator will detect this and will then attempt to reconcile all Kiali CRs in the cluster.
 To enable operator namespace watching, see the [FAQ]({{< ref "/docs/faq/installation" >}}) describing the operator WATCHES_FILE environment variable.
-Note that on clusters with large numbers of namespaces that get created, enabling this namespace watching feature can cause the operator to consume alot of CPU, so you may not wish to use this method.
+Note that on clusters with large numbers of namespaces that get created, enabling this namespace watching feature can cause the operator to consume a lot of CPU, so you may not wish to use this method.

 Once the Kiali Operator is triggered to reconcile a Kiali CR, the operator will create the necessary Roles for all accessible namespaces, giving the Kiali Server access to any new namespaces that have been created since the last reconciliation.